openharmony/docs/en/application-dev/file-management/app-file-backup-extension.md

-# Backup and Restoration Accessed by Applications
+# Accessing Backup and Restore

-You can use BackupExtensionAbility to enable an application to access the backup and restoration framework.
+You can use BackupExtensionAbility to enable an application to access the backup and restore framework.

-BackupExtensionAbility is a class derived from the [ExtensionAbility](../application-models/extensionability-overview.md) based on the [stage model](../application-models/stage-model-development-overview.md).
-You can modify the configuration file to customize the backup and restoration framework behavior, including whether to allow backup and restoration and specifying the files to be backed up.
+BackupExtensionAbility is a class derived from [ExtensionAbility](../application-models/extensionability-overview.md) in the [stage model](../application-models/stage-model-development-overview.md).
+The application that has accessed the backup and restore framework can customize the backup and restore behavior, including whether to enable backup and restore and specifying the data to be backed up, in a profile.

 ## Constraints

-- The paths of all files and directories to be backed up cannot exceed 4095 bytes.
+- The path of the file or directory to be backed up or restored cannot exceed 4095 bytes.
 Otherwise, undefined behavior may occur.
 - If a directory needs to be backed up, the application process must have the permission to read the directory and all its subdirectories (**r** in DAC).
 Otherwise, the backup fails.
-- If a file needs to be backed up, the application process must have the permission to retrieve the grandparent directory of the file (**x** in DAC).
+- If a file needs to be backed up, the application process must have the permission to retrieve all the ancestor directories of the file (**x** in DAC).
 Otherwise, the backup fails.

 ## How to Develop

 1. Add **extensionAbilities** to the application's **module.json5** file.

-   Add the **extensionAbilities** field, set **type** to **backup**, and add a record with **name** of **ohos.extension.backup** to **[metadata](../reference/apis/js-apis-bundleManager-metadata.md)**.
+   In **module.json5**, add the **extensionAbilities** field, set **type** to **backup**, and add a record with **name** set to **ohos.extension.backup** under **[metadata](../reference/apis/js-apis-bundleManager-metadata.md)**.

-   BackupExtensionAbility configuration example:
+   Example:

    ```json
    {